mjaroszewski1979/qi_internship_project/README.md

 ## Features

 * Implementation of the *Page Object Model* (POM) design pattern to ensure clean, modular, and maintainable code architecture, following industry best practices in QA automation.
-* Use of Page Factory to enhance test scalability and optimize execution performance, especially when running a large number of tests frequently.
+* Use of *Page Factory* to enhance test scalability and optimize execution performance, especially when running a large number of tests frequently.
-* Integration with Git version control, enabling smooth, simultaneous collaboration across team members and streamlined code management.
+* Integration with *Git* version control, enabling smooth, simultaneous collaboration across team members and streamlined code management.
-* Application of test annotations to provide concise descriptions for each test method and to define execution priorities where needed.
+* Application of *test annotations* to provide concise descriptions for each test method and to define execution priorities where needed.
-* Centralization of global configuration data (e.g., base URL, login credentials, browser version) in a dedicated configuration file for easy management and reusability.
+* Centralization of global configuration data (e.g., base URL, login credentials, browser version) in a dedicated *configuration file* for easy management and reusability.
-* Reduction of code redundancy through a custom TestBase class, which encapsulates shared logic and is extended by lower-level test classes.
+* Reduction of code redundancy through a custom *TestBase class*, which encapsulates shared logic and is extended by lower-level test classes.
-* Structured organization of test files within the /pages directory, with subdirectories grouped by specific UI modules of the application for better clarity and modularity.
+* _Structured organization_ of test files within the /pages directory, with subdirectories grouped by specific UI modules of the application for better clarity and modularity.
-* Consistent layout within test classes, separating configuration settings, locators, reusable variables, and test operations into well-defined sections.
+* _Consistent layout_ within test classes, separating configuration settings, locators, reusable variables, and test operations into well-defined sections.

 ## My Contribution